huggingface/blog/leaderboard-livecodebench.md

 ```

 for different scenarios.
 For new model families, we have implemented an extensible framework and you can support new models by modifying `lcb_runner/lm_styles.py` and `lcb_runner/prompts` as described in the [github README](https://github.com/LiveCodeBench/LiveCodeBench).

+3. Once you results are generated, you can submit them by filling out [this form](https://forms.gle/h2abvAHh6UnhWzzd9).

+## How to contribute
+Finally, we are looking for collaborators and suggestions for LiveCodeBench.
+The [dataset](https://huggingface.co/livecodebench) and [code](https://github.com/LiveCodeBench/LiveCodeBench) are available on online and please reach out by submitting an issue or [mail](mailto:naman_jain@berkeley.edu).